cyverse-archive/DiscoveryEnvironmentBackend/services/condor-log-monitor/README.md

 The condor-log-monitor is a daemon that monitors a HTCondor EVENT_LOG for changes and pushes job updates out to an AMQP broker.

+# What does it do?

+condor-log-monitor (aka 'clm') periodically checks the last modified date of the configured HTCondor EVENT_LOG (configured as EventLog, as seen below) and will parse it for updates when the date changes.
+Each parsed out event is sent to the configured AMQP exchange, where interested services can receive the events.

+clm also stores a 'tombstone' file at __/tmp/condor-log-monitor.tombstone__.
+This file contains the record of the last parsed inode, the position that parsing ended on in that file, the date that the tombstone was made, and the last modified date of the file pointed to by the inode number.

+The tombstone is used to resume parsing if condor-log-monitor goes down for a while.
+It allows the condor-log-monitor to detect if the EVENT_LOG as rolled over while it was down and attempt to resume parsing from the rolled over logs.
+HTCondor needs to be configured to roll over the logs with a numerical suffix on the rolled logs (go to http://research.cs.wisc.edu/htcondor/manual/v7.8/3_3Configuration.html#SECTION004310000000000000000 and search for EVENT_LOG).

 # Configuration

 condor-log-monitor is configured with a JSON configuration file.
 The JSON file